ElMoustaphaoui/Short-path-algo/README.md

 # Short_path_algo
-Short path implementation for 7 point 2D in Python
+Short path implementation for 7 points 2D in Python for educational purposes